 Our business involves risks and uncertainties.
 You should carefully consider the risks described below, together with all of the other information in this Form 10-Q and other filings with the Securities and Exchange Commission in evaluating our business.
 If any of the following risks actually occur, our business, financial condition, operating results and growth prospects would likely be adversely affected.
 In such an event, the trading price of our common stock could decline, and you could lose all or part of your investment in our common stock.
+Our past financial performance should not be considered to be a reliable indicator of future performance, and investors should not use historical trends to anticipate results or trends in future periods.
+These risks involve forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.

-If we are unsuccessful in any of the legal proceedings between us and O2 Micro, Microl or Taiwan Sumida Electronics, we could be prevented from selling many of our products and/or be required to pay substantial damages or fines.
+If we are unsuccessful in any of the legal proceedings between us and O2 Micro, Linear Technology or Taiwan Sumida Electronics, we could be prevented from selling many of our products and/or be required to pay substantial damages or fines.
 An unfavorable outcome or an additional award of damages, attorneys' fees or an injunction could cause our revenue to decline significantly and could severely harm our business and operating results.

-We are engaged in legal proceedings with O2 Micro and Micrel.
+We are engaged in legal proceedings with O2 Micro and Linear Technology.
 These proceedings involve various claims and counterclaims in the United States and Taiwan alleging, among other things, patent and trade secret infringement, misappropriation of trade secrets and unfair competition.
 O2 Micro has also taken legal action against our wafer manufacturer and various customers and users of our products in Taiwan and the United States, some of which we are indemnifying.
-See Note 8 "Litigation" of Notes to the Condensed Consolidated Financial Statements, Part II, Item 1 of our Form 10-Q filed with the SEC on May 9, 2006 and Part 1, Item 3, of our Form 10-K filed with the SEC on March 28, 2006, for a description of each of these proceedings.
+See Note 8 "Litigation" of Notes to the Condensed Consolidated Financial Statements, Part II, Item 1 of our Form 10-Q filed with the SEC on August 4, 2006 and Part 1, Item 3, of our Form 10-K filed with the SEC on March 28, 2006, for a description of each of these proceedings.